alexknuckles/ultrasuite/README.md

 Data is stored locally in `finance.db` and charts are generated with Matplotlib.

-## Getting Started
+Download the latest release from the [releases page](https://github.com/example/ultrasuite/releases/latest).

+## Building from Source

+1. Clone this repository or download the source archive.
-1. Install Python 3 along with the dependencies:
+2. Install Python 3 along with the dependencies:
    ```bash
    pip install -r requirements.txt
    ```
-2. Start the application.
-To run the Flask server use `python app.py`, or launch the desktop version with `python gui.py`:
+3. Start the application.
+Run the Flask server with `python app.py` or launch the desktop version with `python gui.py`:
    ```bash
    python app.py  # runs the Flask server
    # or
    python gui.py  # opens the app in a pywebview window
    ```
-3. Open `http://localhost:5000` in your browser if you prefer using a web browser.
+4. Open `http://localhost:5000` in your browser if you prefer using a web browser.

 All data stays on your machine; no external services are required.